 Gelatin powder and leaf gelatin for baking

-There are many types of gelatin.
+There are many types of Gelatin powder for baking.
 Like fish gelatin, beef gelatin, gelatin powder and leaf gelatin.
 It also have many usages.
 Each one all have different applications.
-So we will learn about baking application of the gelatin powder and leaf gelatin today.
+So we will learn about baking application of the gelatin powder and leaf gelatin for bakingtoday.

 |Specification of Edible Gelatin Food Grade|

 |Appearance||light yellow or yellow with in white grain no impurity that can be seen in eyes|